devopsgroup-io/catapult/README.md

 1. **Vagrant**
     * **Using OS X?**
         1. Ensure Xcode Command Line Tools are installed by running `xcode-select --install` from Terminal
-        2. Download and install the latest verson of Vagrant from https://www.vagrantup.com/downloads.html
+        2. Download and install the latest version of Vagrant from https://www.vagrantup.com/downloads.html
     * **Using Windows?**
-        1. Download and install the latest verson of Vagrant from https://www.vagrantup.com/downloads.html
+        1. Download and install the latest version of Vagrant from https://www.vagrantup.com/downloads.html
     * **Using Linux (Debian, Ubuntu)?**
         1. Download the latest version of Vagrant respective to your architecture from https://releases.hashicorp.com/vagrant/ by running e.g. `wget https://releases.hashicorp.com/vagrant/1.8.1/vagrant_1.8.1_x86_64.deb`
         2. Install Vagrant using dpkg e.g. `sudo dpkg --install vagrant_1.8.1_x86_64.deb`